breakintoprogram/agon-mos/README.md

 ### What is a MOS

-The MOS will provide a command line, similar to CP/M or DOS, that will provide a human interface to the Agon file system.
-It will also provide an API for BBC Basic for Z80 and other applications for file I/O.
+The MOS is a command line machine operating system, similar to CP/M or DOS, that provides a human interface to the Agon file system.

+It also provides an API for file I/O and other common operations for BBC Basic for Z80 and other third-party applications.

+### MOS Commands

+* `CAT`: Directory listing of the current directory.
+Aliases include `DIR` and `.`
+* `LOAD filename addr`: Load a file from the SD card to the specified address
+* `SAVE filename addr size`: Save a block of memory to the SD card
+* `DEL filename`: Delete a file
+* `JMP addr`: Jump to the specified address in memory

+NB:

+1. Commands are case sensitive and all parameters are space delimited.
+2. Numbers are in decimal and can be prefixed by '&' for hexadecimal.
+3. Addresses are 24-bit:
+	- &000000 to &01FFFF: ROM
+	- &020000 to &09FFFF: RAM

+### Build

+The eZ80 is programmed via the ZDI connector on the left-hand side of the board.
+This requires a Zilog USB Smart Cable (part number ZUSBSC00100ZACG) that can be purchased from online stockists such as Mouser or RS Components.
+Note that at time of writing (July 2022) there are lead times for this cable.

+In addition to the cable, you will need to download the free ZDS II tools ([product ID SD00063](https://zilog.com/index.php?option=com_zcm&task=view&soft_id=38&Itemid=74)).
+Note that this is only available for Windows.

+Any custom settings for Agon development is contained within the project files, so no further configuration will need to be done.

 ### Licenses

+This code is released under an MIT license, with the following exceptions:

-The SD filing system is implemented using [FatFS by ChaN](http://elm-chan.org/fsw/ff/00index_e.html).
-The license for this can be found in [src_fatfs/LICENSE](src_fatfs/LICENSE) along with the accompanying code.
+* FatFS: The license for the [FAT filing system by ChaN](http://elm-chan.org/fsw/ff/00index_e.html) can be found here [src_fatfs/LICENSE](src_fatfs/LICENSE) along with the accompanying code.